-(a)
+(a) Regulate the subdivision of land.

-(b) Establish minimum lot sizes within single-family, twofamily, and fee simple, single-family townhouse zoning districts to accommodate the maximum density authorized in the comprehensive plan, net of the land area required to be set aside for subdivision roads, sidewalks, stormwater ponds, open space, landscape buffers, and any other mandatory land development regulations that require land to be set aside that could otherwise be used for the development of single-family homes, two-family homes, and fee simple, single-family townhouses. (-) (h) Demilete the use of lead and established the selection

-- (c) (b) Regulate the use of land and water for those land use categories included in the land use element and ensure the compatibility of adjacent uses and provide for open space. - (d) (c) Provide for protection of potable water wellfields. - $\underline{\text{(e)}}$ Regulate areas subject to seasonal and periodic flooding and provide for drainage and stormwater management. - $\underline{\text{(f)}}$ Ensure the protection of environmentally sensitive lands designated in the comprehensive plan. - (g) (f) Regulate signage.

-(h)(g) Provide that public facilities and services meet or exceed the standards established in the capital improvements element required by s.
+(b) Establish minimum lot sizes within single-family, twofamily, and fee simple, single-family townhouse zoning districts to accommodate the maximum density authorized in the comprehensive plan, net of the land area required to be set aside for subdivision roads, sidewalks, stormwater ponds, open space, landscape buffers, and any other mandatory land development regulations that require land to be set aside that could otherwise be used for the development of single-family homes, two-family homes, and fee simple, single-family townhouses. (c) (b) Regulate the use of land and water for those land use categories included in the land use element and ensure the compatibility of adjacent uses and provide for open space. (d)(e) Provide for protection of potable water wellfields. (e) (d) Regulate areas subject to seasonal and periodic flooding and provide for drainage and stormwater management. (f)(e) Ensure the protection of environmentally sensitive lands designated in the comprehensive plan. (g)(f) Regulate signage. (h)(g) Provide that public facilities and services meet or exceed the standards established in the capital improvements element required by s.
 163.3177 and are available when needed for the development, or that development orders and permits are conditioned on the availability of these public facilities and services necessary to serve the proposed development.
 A local government may not issue a development order or permit that results in a reduction in the level of services for the affected public facilities below the level of services provided in the local government's comprehensive plan.